Hadokane/CCI_PP4_Radicool_Store/README.md

     - <details><summary>Delete Modal</summary><img src="officechampion/static/assets/images/docs/surface/dlt_modal.png" alt="Delete Modal"></details>

 - The above method was also implemented on the `logout` page of the website.
-Moving this page inside of a modal provides the same defensive solution and improvements to user experience as mentioned above, also shortening the users journey by eliminating the need for a separate HTML `logout` page.
+Moving this page inside of a modal provides the same defensive solution and improvements to user experience as mentioned above, also shortening the user's journey by eliminating the need for a separate HTML `logout` page.

     - <details><summary>Delete Modal</summary><img src="officechampion/static/assets/images/docs/surface/dlt_modal.png" alt="Delete Modal"></details>

 - Button`:hover` icons change colour to indicate a positive (Green) or negative (Red) user action, providing positive visual feedback.
-In the following IXD section, look at the `wish list buttons` images to see a clear example of this design principal.
-Red indicating `Remove` and Green representing `Add`.
+In the following IXD section, look at the `wish list buttons` images to see a clear example of this design principle.
+Red indicates `Remove` and Green represents `Add`.

 - A `Placeholder Image` is applied to Merchandise by default if no Image is provided by the user, ensuring something will always be present on the Front-End, allowing the Admin to `Add` Merchandise without imagery.

-- Through the creation of "Brand" user group in Django.
+- Through the creation of a "Brand" user group in Django.

-    - Providing Edit/Delete buttons on the websites Front-End Merchandise for CRUD functionality.
+    - Providing Edit/Delete buttons on the website's Front-End Merchandise for CRUD functionality.

     - Access to designated Add/Edit Merchandise pages on the Front-End.

-    - Access to a customised Admin section, inline with the established Brand Account goals.
+    - Access to a customised Admin section, in line with the established Brand Account goals.

         - Allowing Brand Accounts to add/remove Merchandise, Categories & Collections.

-        - Allows Brand Accounts to view Order history.
+        - Allows Brand Accounts to view Order History.

 Admin section full view only available to SuperUsers.